 Of course, what is right for your business may not follow this rule, which is why we always recommend seeking financial advice from an independent expert when taking out key person protection.

 How HMRC taxes key person cover primarily down to who will receive the benefits.
 The rules can be complicated as they depend on how a business intends to use the policy.

 Firstly, if the key person protection plan covers a shareholder or business owner, then the premiums will rarely be eligible for corporation tax relief as the plan benefits someone other than the business.
 Moreover, a claim for the death of a shareholder usually counts as a "trading receipt", which means HMRC will also tax the payout.
 If HMRC does tax the key person payout, then you'll need to gross up the benefit.
 This is the process of insuring yourself for a larger sum than required so that you're left with the correct payout after the taxation.

 If the key person insurance is covering key employees, it will usually be seen as benefitting the company and therefore premiums are generally tax-deductible.
 However, the benefit will still count as a trading receipt so the payout will be taxed.

 Finally, if a keyman insurance policy is taken out to as business loan protection, then HMRC sees that as a benefit for the lender, not the business, so the business cannot deduct premiums against corporation tax.
 In this instance, HMRC usually doesn't consider the key person insurance to be a trading receipt and therefore the payout isn't liable to any tax.

 Confused?
-Don't worry, this is the exact reason why we partner with the independent financial advisers at Sandbourne Ltd. They're authorised and regulated by the Financial Conduct Authority and can answer any questions you might have.
+Don't worry, this is the exact reason why we partner with the independent financial advisers.
+They're authorised and regulated by the Financial Conduct Authority and can answer any questions you might have.